-After the interview is complete, the contract is reviewed by the applicant.
-If the applicant After the phone interview you will receive a contract that lists the tasks that the 4 Paws service dog can be trained to provide.
+After the phone interview, you will receive a contract that lists the tasks that the 4 Paws service dog can be trained to provide.
 You will review that information to ensure that it accurately reflects the needs, and if so, sign and return the contract.
 At the same time that you receive the contract, you will also have access to an online Acceptance Course.
 This course has in-depth information to ensure that you fully understand the process and commitment of receiving a service dog.
 To be an active client with 4 Paws, you must have completed the Acceptance Course and have a signed contract on file.

 Fee for Service

 Once you are an active client, you are able to meet your fee for service.
 The current fee for service was set in 2022 and is $20,000.
 Due to additional costs related to breeder acquisition, grooming, and/or dental care there is also an additional cost for $3,000 for clients receiving a doodle, poodle or papillon.
 This amount is your financial responsibility to contribute to the cost of placing a service dog with you.
 Many clients choose to do fundraising to reach their fee for service so that the cost is not an out of pocket expense.
 4 Paws will provide families with an online course to enable families to have the information and support they need to reach their fee for service.
 On average, meeting a fee for service through fundraising takes an average of 3-6 months.

 Note: Veterans Assistance Dogs currently have a grant that covers this cost, so Veterans applying for a service dog have already completed this step.